RU-Automated-Reasoning-Group/ReGuS/Fetch_Script/README.md

 1. ReGuS predicates interface

     The predicates used for syntehsis for environment can be configured by adjusting the `COND_DICT` dictionary defined at line 39 - 80 of `robot.dsl` in the `Fetch_Script` folder.
 For example, the `block_at_goal` predicate and its negation can be defined as in the following code block.
 Users can comment these lines to disable this predicate.
 New predicates can be defined similarly.
+Experiments show that when removing exactly one predicate among `block_is_grasped`, `block_inside_gripper` and `gripper_open`, ReGuS can still find a successful program.

     ```
     COND_DICT = {